ntu-info/05-bloggerwang1217/README.md

 The service provides two APIs that return studies mentioning one concept/coordinate **but not** the other (A \ B).
 You can also query the opposite direction (B \ A).

+Quickly check the app on https://bloggermandolin.com/neurosynth/ !

+(Also welcome to checkout my blogL https://bloggermandolin.com/)

 ---

 ## Table of Contents